gaokai15/ORLA-Star/README.md

-# ORLA-Star
-The webpage for Project: ORLA\*: Mobile Manipulator-Based Object Rearrangement with Lazy A\*.
+This is the project webpage of ORLA\*: Mobile Manipulator-Based Object Rearrangement with Lazy A\*.
 Source Codes and Paper Will be Available Soon.

 ## Problem Introduction
 <p align="center">